 I know you were not raised by wolves and wouldn’t show up to a holiday gathering empty handed, but I just have to say it, ok?
 Don’t show up to a party empty handed.
-Hit up Savin Hill Specialties for an impressive selection of wines when you don’t know what the heck to pick yourself.
+Hit up American Provision Dorchester for an impressive selection of wines when you don’t know what the heck to pick yourself.
+(AP Dot also makes a great cheese platter which goes great with wine!)
 And I know the go to thing to grab is wine, and if you go to anything with me it’s the right choice, but if you don’t love wine or the host doesn’t love wine, what are you even doing?
 If your host is more into beer than wine, bring some beer!
 Eagle Liquors has tons of Polish beers that are much cooler looking than a thirty pack of Bud Light, not that it takes a lot to look cooler than Bud Light, but you know.
 Oh and if you REALLY want to impress a host grab some booze Ashmont Market and a steak bomb.
 I can’t think of a better hostess gift than a greasy sub, but that’s just me and I have very refined sophisticated taste.
 And whatever type of alcohol you bring throw a bow on it, that way it’s technically wrapped and the hostess isn’t pressured to put it out right away and has the option of enjoying it when you chumps leave her house.

 You must eat